jaredpar/jaredpar.github.io/_posts/2008-10-22-when-can-you-catch-a-stackoverflowexception.md

 }
 ```

 [^1]: Unless you are hosting the CLR in which case you can implement some recovery mechanism.
-This is certainly the exception though and not the rule
+This is certainly the exception though and not the rule.

-[2] Sorry for the pun